michaelzheng67/ML_Classification_optimizer/README.md

 notes:
 - The variables file import that the main.py file is referring to is another .py file that stores strings that the models use
+- In order for the algorithm to work, we must ensure that the dependent variables are placed before the independent variable in terms of column order.
+This means that the independent variable in which the classification is trying to guess is going to be in the last column of the .csv file